PegNet Reaches Market Cap of $219,649.78 (PEG)

 Buying and Selling PegNet

-It is usually not possible to purchase alternative cryptocurrencies such as PegNet directly using U.S. dollars.
-Investors seeking to acquire PegNet should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+It is usually not currently possible to purchase alternative cryptocurrencies such as PegNet directly using U.S. dollars.
+Investors seeking to trade PegNet should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PegNet using one of the exchanges listed above.

 Receive News & Updates for PegNet Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PegNet and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.